Moonhiker/count-servers-for-specific-apps/README.md

 Question:
 1. How many server do we need to order to run all our applications?
 2. Which application runs on which server?

+used software:
+- Composer
+- PHPUnit
+- Xdebug